There is no denying that taste and preference are subjective and that everyone has their take on what is aesthetically pleasing and what isn’t.

 Those who understand the persona of their audience are more likely to increase their sales, as well as brand recall and authority – even beyond their intended audience.

 What brand recall you ask?
-It’s about how familiar your target audience is about your company.
+It’s about how familiar your target audience is with your company.
 This is why multinational companies pay millions to create product ads or create PR campaigns.

-The more familiar your target audience is about your brand (be it product or service), the easier it is for you to create content and advertising materials that appeal to them.
-Paid ads,if done correctly will cost less and highly boost sales.
+The more familiar your target audience is with your brand (be it product or service), the easier it is for you to create content and advertising materials that appeal to them.
+Paid ads, if done correctly will cost less and highly boost sales.